 If you are worried about an aspect of your sexuality, it is important to consider why you are feeling that way: Are you dealing with shame, either cultural or religious, or from a partner who has a lower sex drive than you?
 Are you struggling to come to terms with a kink that seems at odds with your values?
 Are you ambivalent about your queer or nonconforming identity?

-If the source of your discomfort is one of these underlying issues, addressing it with a counselor or sex therapist counseling can go a long way towards helping you to accept and enjoy your sexuality (Southern and Cade, 2011).
+If the source of your discomfort is one of these underlying issues, addressing it with a counselor or sex therapist counseling can go a long way towards helping you to accept and enjoy your sexuality (10).
 Having a frank discussion with your partner, seeking help from a trained, sex-affirming therapist, learning more about healthy ways to explore a kink, and taking the time to love your body through self-pleasure can all be very healing.

 What if my sexual behavior is actually problematic?